cooltunes/digital-garden/content/en/notes/starting-a-digital-garden.md

 So, for now, I think I'll do that.

 ### About this note
 This is an edited speech-to-text transcript.
 I think some guidelines are important.
 I will write or talk myself through it and edit it.
 I will not use any AI for the writing, only to clean up the "ums" and "uhs" that I just pronounced while talking, and then hand-edit it.
-So no AI involved there
+So no AI involved there.

 I think I will close each post with at least some tidbits.
 There will always be a song reference.
-The first one will be "Garden" by Magnapop.

 ## Related